Manipal: Location

 Situated 5 km east of the center of the temple city of Udupi and 65 km north of Mangalore, Manipal was previously part of the Shivalli village panchayat.
 Now it is part of Udupi city.
 The name is derived from "munn" and "palla", anglicised to Manipal.
 Munn means "mud" and palla means "lake" in Tulu language.
 This lake, roughly in the shape of 500 mtrs. diameter circle, after which Manipal is named, is located in the middle of the town and about 6 km. away from the Arabian Sea, and has a boating facility.
 The Swarna River passes just north of Manipal.
 Recreational facilities are available through End Point Park and Tree Park.

 Manipal was once a barren hill with few trees.
-This hill was transformed into the university town it now is by Dr. T. M. A. Pai, who first started the Kasturba Medical College in 1953, now a part of the university Manipal Academy of Higher Education (MAHE).
+This hill was transformed into the university town, what it now is, by Dr. T. M. A. Pai, who first started the Kasturba Medical College in 1953, now a part of the university Manipal Academy of Higher Education (MAHE).
 Tourist spots like Agumbe, Kudremukh, Kapu and Malpe are also located nearby.